knowbody/react-native-online-meetups/suggestedTopics.md

 * Maintaining development/testing/production environments.
 * Testing against different iOS/Android/whatever versions.
 * The current state of the ecosystem.
 'Upgradeability' of the plugins/code in the long term etc.
+* Extending React Native applications to Windows (UWP)
+* In-app purchases in React Native
+* Contributing to React Native: challenges and knowledge required